 - Ideally some level of privacy; this doesn’t have to be a door (though I do like doors!), but rather just some sort of privacy shield so that you don’t feel like you’re too exposed to the aisle, and so that you don’t get bumped by service items

-- Bonus points to airlines that have flexible seating options for those traveling together, like Qatar Airways Qsuites, which lets you create a double bed or seating pod
+- Bonus points to airlines that have flexible seating options for those traveling together, like Qatar Airways Qsuites, which lets you create a double bed or seating pod; too many airlines don’t consider the needs of couples or families

-In this era we can stay connected just about anywhere, and that includes when flying.
-Admittedly I value Wi-Fi more than the average person, as this is the second most important business class feature for me.
 I’m instantly happy if I’m flying an airline that has fast and reasonably priced Wi-Fi, ideally with no data caps (since airlines with Wi-Fi data caps typically have outrageously low limits).
+This is an area where we’re seeing a massive amount of progress in recent times.

 As I said above, business class is all about the seat, though what’s a good seat without a plush pillow and blanket?
 This might sound silly, until you fly an airline that gives you a scratchy blanket and a pillow as thick as a piece of cardboard.
 I love an airline that offers multiple pillows, a cozy blanket that’s not overly warm, and even a mattress pad.